-Shannon Garrett-Headen, Student Pastor
+Shannon Garrett-Headen, Pastoral Resident

 Shannon M. Garrett-Headen is our Student Pastor.
 Shannon was born in Cleveland and raised in Cleveland Heights, a nearby suburb.
 She received her baccalaureate degree in Theology and Pastoral Ministry with a minor in History from Notre Dame College.
 In addition, she earned a graduate certification in Youth Theology and Youth Ministry from Princeton Theological Seminary.
 With a passion for youth and ministry, she served at Forest Hill Church, Presbyterian in Cleveland Heights, Ohio as the director of youth ministries for four years, where she continued to grow in the Word and develop as a church leader.
 In 2017, she joined the clergy led worship team as the pastoral intern, where she was able to serve the larger congregation as preacher, worship leader and lay minister.

 Currently, Shannon is a third year Master of Divinity Student at Pittsburgh Theological Seminary.
 She is founder and chair of Syngeneia (kinship) PTS’s student group for seminarians of color; she serves on the chapel team.
 As a womanist, Shannon is passionate about social justice issues, particularly pertaining to black womanhood and black culture.
 She is an avid fan and critic of rap music and proudly claims hip-hop as her dominant culture and perspective.
 She loves music, coffee, writing, and reading, but also fashion, fine dining and all things pop culture.